 - Maintain a healthy oral hygiene routine.
 Make sure you routinely brush, floss, and rinse your teeth to remove plaque from the teeth.
-If plaque is left untreated, it can weaken the teeth and increase your risk of tooth decay and gum disease.
+If left untreated, plaque can weaken the teeth and increase your risk of tooth decay and gum disease.

 - Get screened regularly for periodontal disease and oral cancer.
 In many cases, we perform routine screenings at your routine dental examination.
-However, for patients who are at a greater risk of oral cancer and periodontal disease, we may recommend you get screened more often.
+However, we may recommend you get screened more often for patients with a greater risk of oral cancer and periodontal disease.

 - Wear a mouthguard during physical activity.
-A custom fit mouthguard can protect the teeth and jaw during contact sports.
-Many patients experiencing knocked out teeth during sports, so it is important to take preventive measures to keep your teeth and jaw protected.
+A custom-fit mouthguard can protect the teeth and jaw during contact sports.
+Many patients experience knocked-out teeth during sports, so it is important to take preventive measures to protect your teeth and jaw.

 Dental Emergencies FAQs